igor-bezkrovny/js-profiler/README.md

 Changelog
 =========

+1.4
+* 1. profiling properties created with Object.defineProperty now just skips such property instead of crash
+* 2. some window properties return another property that references to parent property.
+But in such cases when profiler marks some window properties with flag "PROFILED", this flag is not set and there is no exception on it.
+It leads to infinite recursion.

 1.3
-Added protection against recursive objects.
+* 1. Added protection against recursive objects.

 1.2
-initial commit
+* 1. initial commit